bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

    :scale: 120%
    :align: center

 The engine receives raw data and sends them to the module executor.
-The executor starts data processing and tansforms the resulting data into objects referred to as envelopes.

-An **envelope** is a container for messages or events with data records.
-The envelopes with the resulting data go back to the engine where they are deserialized to be put into the stream or a storage.
+The executor starts data processing and returns the resulting data back to the engine where they are deserialized to be put into the stream or a storage.

 Module Types
 --------------